Dyalog/HttpCommand/docs/index.md

       ]Get HttpCommand
 ```

+## Upgrading to `HttpCommand` Version 5
-Dyalog versions 18.2 and 18.0 have version 4 of `HttpCommand` pre-installed.
-This documentation describes Version 5 of `HttpCommand`.
-To upgrade to version 5:
+This documentation describes version 5 of `HttpCommand`.
+Dyalog versions 18.2 and 18.0 have earlier versions of `HttpCommand` pre-installed.
+To upgrade your in-workspace copy of `HttpCommand` to version 5, you may have to run [`HttpCommand.Upgrade`](./misc-methods.md#upgrade) once or twice depending on how recent your Dyalog installation is.

+If `HttpCommand.Version` reports a version earlier than 4.0.14, `HttpCommand.Upgrade` will upgrade to the latest version 4.
+Then running `HttpCommand.Upgrade` once more will upgrade to version 5.

+For example, `HttpCommand` version 3.4 may be found in Dyalog version 18.0.
 ```
        ]load HttpCommand
 #.HttpCommand
-      #.HttpCommand.Upgrade
+      HttpCommand.Version
+ HttpCommand  3.4  2021-05-28
+      HttpCommand.Upgrade
+0
+      HttpCommand.Version  ⍝ verify that we upgraded to v4.0.14
-0  Upgraded to HttpCommand 4.0.14 2022-09-04 from HttpCommand 4.0.13 2022-04-07
+ HttpCommand  4.0.14  2022-09-04
-      #.HttpCommand.Upgrade
+      HttpCommand.Upgrade  ⍝ now upgrade to v5
 0  Upgraded to HttpCommand 5.0.7 2022-08-27 from HttpCommand 4.0.14 2022-09-04
 ```

 :point_right: It is recommended that you save your own copy of `HttpCommand` in your application rather than dynamically getting or upgrading it at runtime.

+## Typical Usage Pattern

 `HttpCommand` is implemented as a Dyalog class and its typical usage pattern is: